MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/prepare-environment-for-dpm.md

 |Clustered SQL Server|Supported|

 > [!NOTE]
-> If you are upgrading SQL DB to SQL 2017, ensure you install SQL SSRS post SQL upgrade.
+> If you are upgrading SQL Database to SQL 2017, ensure you install SQL SSRS post SQL upgrade.

 ## DPM server